Ruger American Ranch Review: Summary

 Ruger American Ranch Review: Safety and Reliability

-Another huge pro of this weapon is the reliability.
+Another huge pro of this rifle is the reliability.
 Obviously, it’s a bolt action rifle, so reliability is to be expected.
 However, Ruger has increased this reliability using their Power Bedding system, as we talked about before.

 One other great safety feature is that you can remove the bolt assembly without ever pulling the trigger.
-This significantly increases the safety of the weapon, and reduces the chance of an accidental discharge.
+This significantly increases the safety of the rifle, and reduces the chance of an accidental discharge.

 Comfort and Shootability